Tournament regulation

 § 1.
 General Regulations

-Gothia Innebandy Cup will be played in accordance with all applicable parts on the Swedish Floorball Federation (SIBF) rules.
+Gothia Cup Innebandy will be played in accordance with all applicable parts on the Swedish Floorball Federation (SIBF) rules.
+When subject to interpretation of SIBF's rules or these regulations, the English text applies.

 2.1

-Participating teams must belong to a club or academy that is a registered with its national Floorball affiliated association.
+Participating teams must belong to a club or academy that is registered with its national Floorball affiliated association.
+All players must be registered with the club they are playing for.
 Please note that players cannot belong to a club from a country where the player is not residing.

 2.2